microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 * [COVIDPaperExploration.ipynb](COVIDPaperExploration.ipynb) contains only brief descriptions of milestones, and you have the freedom to write most of the code yourself
 * [COVIDPaperExplorationDetailed.ipynb](COVIDPaperExplorationDetailed.ipynb) contains more detailed instructions, and you need to fill in the most important parts of the code, but the overall flow is created for you.

 There is also a [notebook with the solution](solution/COVIDPaperExploration.ipynb), which you can consult should you experience a problem you are not able to solve.
-However, we suggest you to try and solve all the problems yourself, using [Stackoverflow](http://stackoverflow.com/) as your problem solver.
+However, we suggest you to try and solve all the problems yourself, using [stack overflow](http://stackoverflow.com/) as a reference to find solutions.

-Different options to run Jupyter Notebooks are described [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).
+> Different options to run Jupyter Notebooks are described [in this blog post](https://soshnikov.com/education/how-to-execute-notebooks-from-github/).

-As a result of this step, you should get all paper data loaded into *Pandas DataFrame*, and filter out only those papers that were published after January 2020.
+As a result of this step, you should get all the paper data loaded into a *Pandas DataFrame*, and filter out only those papers that were published after January 2020.
 You may plot a histogram of publication frequencies:

 <img src="images/pubfreq.png" width="300"/>